sjentsch/lsjDocs/lsj/Ch12_Regression_01.rst

 ------

 .. [#]
-   I’ve noticed that in some versions of jamovi you can also specify an ``ID`` variable type, but for our purposes it does not matter how we specify the ID variable as we won’t be including it in any analyses.

-.. [#]
    Actually, even that table is more than I’d bother with.
 In practice, most people pick *one* measure of central tendency, and *one* measure of variability only.